 RASM is important because all flights have different fare and cost structures depending on many variables, including flight distance and aircraft type.
 Simply looking at total revenue or expenses won’t give you the full picture.

-Short for costs per available seat mile, CASM is an airline’s total costs divided by number of available seats, then multiplied by miles flown.
+Short for costs per available seat-mile, CASM is an airline’s total costs divided by number of available seats, then multiplied by miles flown.
 It measures expenses the way RASM measures sales.
-If Foolish Airlines had total expenses of $24 billion during that year mentioned above, its CASM would be $0.12.

 The airline industry remains cyclical, but the pandemic proved the companies are now strong enough to withstand tough operating conditions without having to fly into bankruptcy.

 If you are bullish on long-term demand for travel, buying into a well-run airline is a way for your investment dollars to go along for the ride.